ctrlplusb/easy-peasy/website/docs/docs/tutorials/primary-api.md

 ### State type restrictions

-Using plain objects as state is recommended, as it has been battle tested & proven to be stable.
+Using plain objects as state is recommended, as it has been battle tested and proven to be stable.

-If you however want to use complex types as part of your state, you need to consider the following:
+If you, however, want to use complex types as part of your state, you need to consider the following:

 - To support `class` instances, you need to ensure that the `class` is